 Mustang Roll Angles

 When faced with an imbalanced hoof I vary the angles of the ‘mustang roll’ or bevel to the outer wall.
 In the specific case we’re discussing, for instance (toed-in, fetlock varus, flared inside wall) I’ll trim a very flat bevel on the outside wall or just a soft roll.
 On the flared inside wall I trim a very steep or exaggerated bevel on the outer wall including the heel.
-I feel that the mustang roll seeks balanced angles at ground level and that this little trick helps me ‘push’ a foot under the horse.
+I feel that the mustang roll seeks balanced angles at ground level and that this little trick helps me push a foot under the horse.
 This could just be in my head – maybe the flatter roll on the outside wall just doesn’t contribute to contraction, and the steep bevel on the inside wall helps grow out the flare.
 Either way, it works.
 I’m just not positive about the “why?”

 I’ve used the one example of the pigeon-toed horse because it is the most common, but I use the exact same thoughts and principles for any lower limb deformity.
 Basically, I use constant defensive prevention of hoof imbalance that enables the horse to walk out of the problem when/if we will.
-I focus on removing the constant excess, and occasionally build areas of excess wear.
+I focus on removing the constant excess, and occasionally build any areas of excess wear.
 If wall flare persists in the areas of less wear, you should automatically know that more could be done to maintain constant balance.
 The wall flare is the horse’s defense mechanism for excess wall growth.

 From a hoof care standpoint, I’m convinced that the best we can do is constantly keep the coffin bone and lateral cartilages balanced with the ground plane, then keep the horse comfortable and constantly moving.
 I’ve “been there, done that” with more aggressive approaches.
 This way isn't always a magic wand but it works better and more often than anything else I’ve done, seen or studied.